 - Electronic State Business Daily - The state's online directory of procurement opportunities

-- HHS Request for Applications page - Find active grant opportunities
+- HHS Request for Applications - Find active grant opportunities

-Visit the Online Bid Room page for more details on how you can submit a response to a solicitation online.
+HHS Online Bid Room has more details on how you can submit a response to a solicitation online.

 Are you a HUB or interested in becoming a HUB?
-Visit the Historically Underutilized Business Opportunities Program for more information.
+Read about the Historically Underutilized Business Opportunities Program.

 Looking for more information about grants?
-Visit the grants page.
+Read more about grants.

 Future Opportunities, Intent to Award Notices and Delayed Procurements

 Learn about anticipated procurements not yet listed on ESBD on the Procurement Forecast (PDF).
 The forecast also includes information about intent to award notices and delayed procurements.

 The following select opportunities are for high-profile pending procurements with the Texas Health and Human Services Commission.